-We know that Black, Asian, and Minority Ethnicstudentsface specific and real barriers to career development.
-In light of the worldwide and local Black Lives Matter movement, we want to affirm our ongoing commitment to supporting our Black, Asian and Minority Ethnic students. (more…)
+We know that Black, Asian, and Minority Ethnic (BAME) students face specific and real barriers to career development.
+In light of the worldwide and local Black Lives Matter movement, we want to affirm our ongoing commitment to supporting our BAME students. (more…)

 While it might not have been what you expected from your last year at University, everyone at the Careers Service wishes you huge congratulations for reaching the end of your studies.
 It’s a fantastic achievement and we hope you are proud of that.